The medium is the message: McLuhan's theory

 McLuhan understood "medium" as a medium of communication in the broadest sense.
 In Understanding Media he wrote: "The instance of the electric light may prove illuminating in this connection.
 The electric light is pure information.
 It is a medium without a message, as it were, unless it is used to spell out some verbal ad or name."
 The light bulb is a clear demonstration of the concept of "the medium is the message": a light bulb does not have content in the way that a newspaper has articles or a television has programs, yet it is a medium that has a social effect; that is, a light bulb enables people to create spaces during nighttime that would otherwise be enveloped by darkness.
 He describes the light bulb as a medium without any content.
 McLuhan states that "a light bulb creates an environment by its mere presence".
-Likewise, the message of a newscast about a heinous crime may be less about the individual news story itself (the content), and more about the change in public attitude towards crime that the newscast engenders by the fact that such crimes are in effect being brought into the home to watch over dinner.
+Likewise, the message of a newscast about a heinous crime may be less about the individual news story itself (the content), and more about the change in public attitude toward crime that the newscast engenders by the fact that such crimes are in effect being brought into the home to watch over dinner.

 In Understanding Media, McLuhan describes the "content" of a medium as a juicy piece of meat carried by the burglar to distract the watchdog of the mind.
 This means that people tend to focus on the obvious, which is the content, to provide us valuable information, but in the process, we largely miss the structural changes in our affairs that are introduced subtly, or over long periods of time.
-As society's values, norms, and ways of doing things change because of the technology, it is then we realize the social implications of the medium.
+As society's values, norms, and ways of doing things change because of the technology, it is then that we realize the social implications of the medium.
 These range from cultural or religious issues and historical precedents, through interplay with existing conditions, to the secondary or tertiary effects in a cascade of interactions that we are not aware of.

 On the subject of art history, McLuhan interpreted Cubism as announcing clearly that the medium is the message.
 For him, Cubist art required "instant sensory awareness of the whole" rather than perspective alone.
 In other words, with Cubism one could not ask what the artwork was about (content), but rather consider it in its entirety.
-Many of the conceptions presented in this work are expansions, popularizations and applications of ideas initially conceived by Walter Benjamin and the dialog between his texts and other thinkers in the Frankfurt School in the 1930s and 1940s.
+Many of the conceptions presented in this work are expansions, popularizations and applications of ideas initially conceived by Walter Benjamin and the dialogue between his texts and other thinkers in the Frankfurt School in the 1930s and 1940s.